The Department of Justice and police violence against African-Americans

 DOJ investigations can result in charges being brought against individual officers or in consent decrees with offending police departments.
 Even when the DOJ does not find grounds to bring civil rights charges against officers or departments, their investigations can shine important light on the racism and misconduct endemic in police departments and prosecutors’ offices, allowing local leaders to organize and demand change.4

-It’s time for the Justice Department to take even more leadership by committing to use the full weight of its authority and resources to ensure the full investigation and prosecution of any law enforcement officials who are failing to protect and stand up for Black lives.
+It’s time for the Justice Department to take even more leadership by committing to use its authority and resources to ensure the full investigation and prosecution of any law enforcement officials who fail to protect and stand up for Black lives.

 Michele Jawondo and Chelsea Parsons, “4 Ideas That Could Begin to Reform the Criminal Justice System and Improve Police-Community Relations, Center for American Progress, 12/18/2014.

 How to File a Complaint, Civil Rights Division, United States Department of Justice.

 Alan Pike, “An Officer Has Been Charged With The Murder Of Laquan McDonald.
 But What About The Cover-Up?, Think Progress, 11/25/2015.